cobwebos/docs/articles/sql-database/sql-database-xevent-code-event-file.md

 ```
-## TODO: Before running, find all 'TODO' and make each edit!
+## TODO: Before running, find all 'TODO' and make each edit!!

 #--------------- 1 -----------------------

-# You can comment out or skip this Add-AzureAccount command after the first run.
+# You can comment out or skip this Add-AzureAccount
+# command after the first run.
 # Current PowerShell environment retains the successful outcome.

 'Expect a pop-up window in which you log in to Azure.'

-Add-AzureAccount
+Add-AzureAccount -EnvironmentName AzureChinaCloud

 #-------------- 2 ------------------------